How Long Does Probate Take in the UK? Timelines Explained | NAFD Funeral Directory

 Stage 2: The Probate Application — Weeks 4 to 8

 Once you have all the necessary valuations and completed the inheritance tax paperwork, you can submit your probate application to the Probate Registry.
-In 2026, applications can be submitted online or by post through HM Courts & Tribunals Service (HMCTS).
+As of 2026, applications can be submitted online or by post through HM Courts & Tribunals Service (HMCTS).
+Online applications are processed faster and are strongly recommended — the Probate Registry has consistently reported shorter wait times for digital submissions.

 If inheritance tax is owed, payment (or at least the first instalment for qualifying assets such as property) must be made to HMRC before the Probate Registry will issue the grant.
 This is an important sequencing point that catches many families off guard.

-Stage 3: Receiving the Grant of Probate — 8 to 16 Weeks from Application
+Stage 3: How Long Does It Take to Get the Grant of Probate? — 10 to 16 Weeks from Application

 Applications that require additional scrutiny — for example, where the will is being contested, where HMRC needs to carry out detailed checks, or where paperwork is incomplete — will take considerably longer.